dancasey-ie/django_soil_lab/README.md

 __Continuous Integration__

 Travis CI was used for continuous integration insuring that the host environment and requirements are met through out the development.
-Collect static
+As I have included staticfiles/ in .gitignore, 'python manage.py collectstatic' had to be included in the .travis.yml (https://github.com/dcasey720/django_soil_lab/blob/master/.travis.yml) file before the tests for the test to pass.

 __Code Validation__